Skip to main content

 From-v3.0npm versionDockerhub

-The tile-converter is a command line utility (CLI) for two-way batch conversion between I3S and 3D Tiles, both an OGC community standard.
-It can load tilesets to be converted directly from an URL or file based formats.
+The tile-converter is a command line utility (CLI) for two-way batch conversion between I3S and 3D Tiles, both are OGC community standards.
+It can load tilesets to be converted directly from a URL or file based formats.
 I3S and 3DTiles are large formats that include different layer types and data formats.
-See Supported Features page that describes what the tile-converter supports.
+See Supported Features page which describes what tile-converter supports.

 Installation